-Physical activity is a useful adjunct to improve the side effects experienced during cancer treatment which can include fatigue, muscle weakness and deteriorated functional capacity, otherwise known as ‘chemo brain’.
-There is some research that supports an increased life expectancy for people who exercise after surgery and while on treatment.
-What and how you exercise will differ for each person and each type of cancer.
-It is important that you talk this over with your medical team.
+Physical activity improves the side effects experienced during cancer treatment.
+These include fatigue, muscle weakness and deteriorated functional capacity, otherwise known as ‘chemo brain’.
+Research supports an increased life expectancy for people who exercise after surgery and while on treatment.
+Appropriate exercise varies from person to person so it is important that you talk this over with your medical team.

 Simple strategies to support exercise:

-● Yoga or tai chi are both forms of exercise
+● Yoga and tai chi are both forms of exercise.

 For some people exercise becomes a new passion following treatment.

-On average most people will adopt some of the above techniques and these can improve quality of life by addressing emotional, physical and spiritual needs.
-It is important that you understand how the therapy works: can it cause harm and will it interact with medications you are taking.
+Most people will adopt some of the above techniques.
+These can improve quality of life by addressing emotional, physical and spiritual needs.
+It is important that you understand how the therapy works, finding out if it can cause harm or interact with medication.

-Discuss what you want to do with your medical team to ensure it does not have a negative impact on your treatment.
+Discuss this with your medical team to ensure it does not have a negative impact on your treatment.